Skip to main content

 CompanyCityWorkersTypeDate

-The biggest impact was at Johnson & Johnson Medical, Inc. - Sherman at its Sherman facility, reporting 402 affected workers.
+The most significant filing came from Johnson & Johnson Medical, Inc. - Sherman at its Sherman facility, reporting 402 affected workers.
 Sanmina - Richardson2 followed with 126 workers.

 Trend & Outlook